 Margaret Simonian was a defense attorney in the Pete Kott corruption trial.
 She is also a volunteer with and financial contributor to the Begich for Senate campaign.
 This piece was submitted in response to the Daily News editorial, "Stevens trial: Prosecution's shabby conduct undermines public confidence," (Oct.
 10)."

-Contractor testifies at Stevens corruption trial By JESSE J. HOLLAND and TOM HAYS Oct 15
+Contractor testifies at Stevens corruption trial By JESSE J. HOLLAND and TOM HAYS Oct 15 WASHINGTON (AP) — A powerful businessman pressured a contractor to

-WASHINGTON (AP) — A powerful businessman pressured a contractor to withhold a hefty bill for renovations done on the mountain cabin of Alaska Sen. Ted Stevens, the contractor said Wednesday at the senator's corruption trial.
+withhold a hefty bill for renovations done on the mountain cabin of

-"I slept on the couch," Covich said of one such occasion when none of the five bedrooms was available.
+people would be Veco chairman Bill Allen, the oil-field contractor "I slept on the couch," Covich said of one such occasion when none of the five bedrooms was available.
 Allen appeared in the morning and told her she could move to one of the upstairs bedrooms, she said.
+Another time, she said, "I was planning to make my stopover into my Dad's house," she said.
+"There were lights on, cars in the parking lot.
+It just got too creepy, so I just drove on." |

-CQ TODAY ONLINE NEWS – LEGAL AFFAIRS
+CQ TODAY ONLINE NEWS

 Oct.
 15, 2008 – 12:20 p.m.